Introduction SAP PI

 Based on the above criteria, there are three types of interfaces

-When we configure integration logic (scenario) in the SAP PI as per our business requirements, it is the integration engine which executes that configuration in a step-wise manner.
-Pipeline is the term used to refer to all steps that are performed during the processing of an XML message.
+When we configure integration logic (scenario) in the SAP PI as per our business requirements, it is the integration engine that executes that configuration in a step-wise manner.
+The pipeline is the term used to refer to all steps that are performed during the processing of an XML message.
 The pipe-line steps consist of the following:

--Interface Determination - determine which interface will should receive the message.
+- Interface Determination: determine which interface will receive the message.

--Message Split - if more than one receiver are found, PI will instantiate new message for each receiver.
+- Message Split: if more than one receiver is found, PI will instantiate a new message for each receiver.

 You must have noticed earlier that the integration engine handles messages in XML-SOAP protocol only.
 But what if we have a sender and a receiver business system where the data is not in the same format.
 We use the various adapters in the Adapter Engine to convert XML- and HTTP-based messages to the specific protocol and format required by these systems, and vice versa.